AdamKyle/flare/resources/info/home/section-1.md

 But that doesn’t mean you are less then.
 There is no end game.
 You make of it what you want.
 If you want to rule the markets, you will craft items, enchant them and sell them.

 If you want to rule the land, you’ll settle kingdoms and take your opponents kingdoms.
-There is faction system here, no clans.
+There is no faction system here, no clans.
 It’s every man, woman and child for themselves.
+(Read more about [kingdoms]()).

 If you want to just find the longest running adventure and run that over and over again for the loot to sell on the market, then go ahead.

-There is something for everyone, it just depends on what you want to do?
+There is something for everyone, it just depends on what you want to do.
 Run the markets?
-Run the kingdoms?
+Own all the kingdoms?
 Go on every adventure?
 You can do it all.

 > ### ATTN!
 >